rust-lang/rfcs/text/0000-isa-attribute.md

 * LLVM might eventually gain support for inter-instruction-set calls that allow calls between two arches (eg: a hybrid PowerPC/RISC-V).
 In that case, we could extend the attribute to allow new options.

 * If Rust gains support for the 65C816, the `#[instruction_set(?)]` attribute might be extended to allow shifting into its 65C02 compatibility mode and back again.

+* MIPS has a 16-bit encoding which uses a similar scheme as ARM, where the low bit of a function's address is set when the 16-bit encoding is in use for that function.